matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 community.

 Responsibilities include:
- * Helping ensure the quality of the projects' code repositories
+ * Helping ensure the quality of the projects' code repositories.
  * Ensuring all commits are reviewed.
  * Ensuring that all projects follow the Matrix spec.
  * Helping architect the implementations.